-We entered a room softly-lit by candlelight.
+We entered a room softly lit by candlelight.
 The masseuses, Annemarie and Walter, quietly gave instructions and politely left until we were lying face down on two massage tables.

 Our massages began with gentle and graceful movements, working up from our feet and legs to our back and eventually over our torso and neck.
 Soothing oils caressed our skin allowing the polished gemstones to gently sail the contours of our bodies.
 Tranquil sensations of warmth and cold massaged one muscle end to the other.
 Pacifying tensions one by one.
-Seemingly floating around our tables, the masseuses silent, ritualistic manners subdued our busy minds.
+Seemingly floating around our tables, the masseuses’ silent, ritualistic manners subdued our busy minds.
 We both fell into a deep state of relaxation under the spell of songs by Enya and Laura McKennitt.

-We left the Med-Spa & Beauty Center and were tempted to embark on a hike through the vineyards and orchards nearby, but decided to explore the immaculate gardens and pools of the property.
-As you’ll find, once at Preidlhof it’s hard to leave.
+We left the Med-Spa & Beauty Center and were tempted to embark on a hike through the surrounding vineyards and orchards.
+Instead, we opted to explore the immaculate gardens and pools of the property.
+As you’ll find, once at Preidlhof, it’s hard to leave.